 8. Select the DC Voltage position on the meter and turn the ignition switch to the ON position.
-The meter should read approximately 4.5 DC volt with the throttle closed and approximately 1.5 DC volts with the throttle in the full-open position.
+The meter should read approximately 4.5 DC volts with the throttle closed and approximately 1.5 DC volts with the throttle in the full-open position.

-■NOTE: If the meter readings are as specified, check the main harness connector at the ECU main harness wiring.
+■NOTE: If the meter readings are as specified, check the main harness connector at the ECM main harness wiring.
 If the meter readings are not as specified, replace the TPS and adjust to specifications (see INSTALLING/ADJUSTING in this sub-section).

-Always make sure the ignition switch is in the OFF position before disconnecting the ECU.
+Always make sure the ignition switch is in the OFF position before disconnecting the ECM.

-9. Verify all malfunction codes are cleared after servicing is complete (see ECU Malfunction Codes in this section).
+9. Verify all malfunction codes are cleared after servicing is complete (see appropriate Diagnostic Trouble Codes (DTC) in this section).